a-y-a-n-das/flashcard/README.md

 - **Room Database**: Local database for storing flashcards and categories.
 - **Coroutines**: Used for asynchronous operations.
 - **ViewPager2**: For sliding between flashcards during reviews.
+- **RecyclerView**: For displaying categories and flashcards in a list/grid view.
+- **TypeConverters**: For converting complex data types like `LocalDate` into storable values in the Room database.

 ## Getting Started